python/cpython/Doc/library/warnings.rst

-Conceptually, the warnings filter maintains an ordered list of filter specifications; any specific warning is matched against each filter specification in the list in turn until a match is found; the match determines the disposition of the match.
+Conceptually, the warnings filter maintains an ordered list of filter specifications; any specific warning is matched against each filter specification in the list in turn until a match is found; the filter determines the disposition of the match.
 Each entry is a tuple of the form (*action*, *message*, *category*, *module*, *lineno*), where: